-Specialised vehicles must be marked with the Programme logo.
-The Programme also recommends to mark mobile equipment that can be used in various locations (e.g. laptops, grass movers, etc.).
+Specialised vehicles must be marked with the Programme logo for at least five years after the final payment to the project.
+The Programme also recommends marking mobile equipment that can be used in various locations (e.g. laptops, grass movers, etc.).